 Balanced (XLR) and Unbalanced (cinch) connections

 Some discussions never seem to end.
 You will always find people in both camps that claim to know THE TRUTH.
-Of course I have my own take in this matter as well.
-Below I try to make clear that there are indeed differences but that it is very system dependent and ultimately a very relative matter.
+Of course, I have my own take on this matter as well.
+Below I try to make clear that there are indeed differences but that it is very system dependent and ultimately perhaps also a relative matter.

 Unbalanced circuitry with balanced inputs or outputs

 There are downstream components that have balanced connectors but do not actively use the balanced signal.
-In some cases, only the positive pin will carry signal and the negative pin will be connected to earth, or is left floating and is just not used at all.
-The latter is fine, the former not so much because not every source component is happy having half of their output being shorted to ground.
-I’ll expain more about this further below.
+In some cases, only the positive pin will carry a signal and the negative pin will be connected to earth or is left floating and is just not used at all.
+The latter is fine, the former not so much because not every source component is happy having half of their output being shorted to the ground.
+I’ll explain more about this further below.

 Then there are components that work unbalanced internally but offer a true balanced signal on the outputs derived from the unbalanced signal by means of a passive transformer or an active inverter-circuit to add/subtract the positive and negative signals and in doing so to retain the function of the balanced signal.
-This circuit can consist of only one or two surface mount components but if it is added to the perfectly good unbalanced signal it can be seen as extra circuitry.
-But in most cases the output stage will be built with balanced outputs in mind and as such won’t neccesarily introduce extra circuitry.
+This type of input puts no strain on the source components.
+This circuit can consist of only a couple of transistors, OP-Amps, or other surface mount components as well as a transformer, but if it is added to the perfectly good unbalanced signal, it could be seen as undesired extra circuitry.

-Real balanced components have double circuitry inside: separate stages for the positive and negative side of the signal.
+True balanced components have double circuitry inside: separate stages for the positive and negative side of the signal.
 As a result, a stereo power amplifier actually houses 4 amplification circuits.
 Don’t think however that plus and minus sides of the input signal are connected straight through the amp, they are not.
-At the receiving end the two signal halves are normally summed, and thus any induced distortions negated.
-This can be done with an opamp or a transformer.
+At the receiving end (the amplifier’s inputs), the two signal halves are normally summed, and thus any induced distortions are negated.
+This can be done with transistors, an opamp, or a transformer.
 Jeff Rowland uses the latter.

-Balanced cables not only carry double signal runs (one in phase and one reversed phase) but the circuitry also outputs a higher voltage signal.
+Balanced cables not only carry double signal runs (one in-phase and one reversed-phase) but the circuitry also outputs a higher voltage signal.
 But is balanced better by definition?
-The reality is that it differs per application.
-It really depends on the way a component is designed, what cable is used to connect it with and it also depends on the component that it is connected to.
-Some components just don’t have enough headroom and can sound stressed or maxed out when driven with balanced cables, especially when a high output source is used.
+The reality is that it differs per application and cable brand, and is also taste-related.
+It really depends on the way a cable or component is designed.
+Some components just don’t have enough headroom and can sound stressed or maxed out when driven with balanced cables and a high-output source.

 The official benefits of true balanced operation are mainly in the field of noise cancellation.
-This is most effective with very long cable runs of say 15 meter and more.
-Then you will really start to notice how much better balanced is at suppressing all kinds of noise and hum that is pickud up by the cable over its entire length.
+This is most effective with very long cable runs of say 15 meters and more.
+Then you will really start to notice how much better balanced is at suppressing all kinds of noise and hum that is picked up by the cable over its entire length.
 But the situation is different when using cables of just one or two meters.
-Then the benefits are less clear.
+Here, these particular benefits are less clear.

 Subjective audio matters

 But there is more to balanced cables and circuitry than just the suppression of noise.
 Everything that you do to the signal has an effect, be it positive or negative.
 The same goes for balanced audio and balanced cables.
-A balanced cable will already sound different because it has different connectors and a different conductor and associated dielectricum.
+A balanced cable will already sound different because it has different connectors, a different conductor, and a different internal geometry and associated dielectricum.
 This is not even taking the nature of the signal into consideration.

 In my experience, applying balanced cables makes for a “grander” sound.
-The stage becomes larger and colours become fuller.
-Especially when using Transparent (the brand) cables of the same type, swapping unbalanced for balanced the changes are as described above with the addition of more “flow”, more fluidity and ease.
+The stage becomes larger and particularly wider, and the sound may appear tonally more saturated.
+Especially when using Transparent (the brand) cables of the same type, swapping unbalanced for balanced the changes are as described above with the addition of more “flow”, more fluidity, and ease.
 But that may be because there are now two network boxes in the chain and a different geometry cable.
-In general, everything else being equal, going balanced makes for a grander, more fluid presentation while going single ended makes for a more punchy, more narrow and focused presentation.
+With the Cardas cables that I tried in both versions and in general, everything else being equal, going balanced makes for a grander presentation while going single-ended makes for a more punchy, more narrow, and more focused presentation.

-In the end, none of the theory really matters.
+In the end, none of the theories nor my opinions really matter.
 You’ll just have to try it out for yourself to see what you prefer.
-Just rest assured that great result can be had with either connection method.
-And as always, it also comes down to taste.

-It becomes more tricky however when for example a power amp is used that on its input shorts pin 3 to pin 1 (neutral/ground).
+It becomes trickier however when for example a power amp is used that on its input shorts pin 3 to pin 1 (neutral/ground).
 I have encountered this with several tube power amplifiers, for example with the Ayon Crossfire III.
-This is not always a problem but it depends on the pre amp or source component.
+This is not always a problem but it depends on the preamp or source component.
 For example components with transformer-coupled outputs may be less bothered by this.
-The Jeff Rowland Concerto preamp (which has transformer inputs, but direct opamp outputs) however does not like this at all and sounds dynamically compressed when used like this.
-The solution in such cases is to fabricate a cable that only use the pre amp or source component’s neutral and positive pins (usually 1 and 2), and leave the negative pin (usually 3) floating.
+The Jeff Rowland Concerto preamp (which has transformer inputs, but direct opamp outputs) does not like this at all and sounds dynamically compressed when used like this.
+The solution in such cases is to fabricate a cable that only uses the preamp or source component’s neutral and positive pins (usually 1 and 2), and leaves the negative pin (usually 3) floating.

 Beware of the above issue also with XLR input to cinch output adapters!
 All such adapters that I have tried, and that includes the black sleeved “Golden Reference” Cardas versions pictured above, pin 3 is shorted to mass, which as explained above, does not work well with all source components.
-These connectors are otherwiese of excellent quality but unlike their cinch output to XLR input alternatives, these are not universally applicable.
+These connectors are otherwise of excellent quality (and do indeed sound different from standard Neutrik adapters) but unlike their cinch output to XLR input alternatives, these are not universally applicable.